Credit Card Payoff Calculator

 Tips

-- Target the highest-APR card first (avalanche method) to minimize total interest paid across multiple cards
+- Target the highest-APR balance first (avalanche method) when you have multiple cards — this minimizes total interest across all debts

 Frequently Asked Questions